migsgarcia/data-test/README.md

 customer_id, customer_name, and customer_city.
 ```

 Tasks:
 - Load the datasets into Pandas dataframes from sample data.
 - Perform data cleaning if necessary (e.g., handling missing values).
-- Merge the two datasets on the 'customer_id' column.
+- Develop functionality that enables a user/ downstream application to:
     - Calculate the total order amount for each customer.
-- Find the top 10 customers with the highest total order amount.
     - Calculate the average order amount per city.
     - Identify the city with the highest average order amount.
+    - Find the customers with the n-th highest total order amount within a given date range.
+    - Raise a warning when change in the week-on-week total order amount changes by more than 50% for any city.